What food hygiene certificate do I need to sell cakes from home?

 How do I register my business?

-They will also help you plan your business and provide you with the appropriate training and tools if required.
+They will also help you plan your business and provide you with the appropriate training and tools if required, though this may cost money.
 If the local authority tells you to register your business you must do so with the environmental health service at least 28 days before opening.
 There is no charge to do this.

 Do I need a food hygiene certificate?

 In order to receive a Food Hygiene and Safety Certificate, you will have to follow rules and receive training from your local authority.
-Alternatively, you can take the online Food Hygiene and Safety Level 2 for Catering course by Virtual College to fast-track your certification and complete your training in your own time in an environment that suits you.
+Alternatively, you can take the online Food Hygiene and Safety Level 2 for Catering course by Virtual College to speed up your certification and complete your training in your own time in an environment that suits you.
+All of our courses are engaging and interactive, and are designed to ensure you acquire the knowledge you need.